 Now we are off to the sawmill where we see if this is a guitar quality log.
 Fingers crossed.
 Absolutely beautiful, but not quite what I am looking for.
 This will make someone a nice table.
 Fortunately for you, there is no smellavision.
 When you cut sinker mahogany, it smells like 100 skunks got angry, all at the same time.

 I see guitar parts!

 In a few months, these will be great sounding guitars.
-Speaking of sound, I have noticed that Sinker mahogany has a tendency to have deeper bass response than standard Mahogany.
+Speaking of sound, I have noticed that sinker mahogany has a tendency to have deeper bass response than standard mahogany.
 I believe this if from all the sediment the wood picks up sitting under the water for 300 years.
-If you look really close, you can see little black specks in the pores.
+If you look very closely, you can see little black specks in the pores.
 In house, we call this pepper.
 Add finish and ….

 Michael Dickinson is a 26-year veteran of Martin Guitar.
 Michael has worked in numerous departments, such as the Sawmill and Customer Service, and is the current buyer of exotic, alternative, and sustainable woods.